ADACS-Australia/regression_testing/BATCH.md

 Place test configuration INI files in the folder where the above setup was performed.
 Example files are provided in `quokka-setup.tar.xz`.
 These files are identical except for their working folders.
-Multiple configurations are included to show thow these are handled in the web report.
+Multiple configurations are included to show how these are handled.

 ### Setup authorized_keys for Remote Execution

 The regression testing system can be triggered remotely using SSH with restricted keys.
 This allows CI systems or remote users to run tests securely.

 #### Example authorized_keys entry: